fleetdm/fleet/docs/01-Using-Fleet/FAQ.md

 * The policy's query includes tables that are not compatible with this host's platform.
 For example, if your policy's query contains the [`apps` table](https://osquery.io/schema/5.0.1/#apps), which is only compatible on hosts running macOS, this policy will not update its response if this host is running Windows or Linux.

 * The policy's query includes invalid SQL syntax.
 If your policy's query includes invalid syntax, this policy will not update its response.
 You can check the syntax of your query by heading to the **Queries** page, selecting your query, and then selecting "Save."

+## What should I do if my computer is showing up as an offline host?

+If your device is showing up as an offline host in the Fleet instance, and you're sure that the computer has osquery running, we recommend trying the following:

+* Try un-enrolling and re-enrolling the host.
+You can do this by uninstalling osquery on the host and then enrolling your device again using one of the [recommended methods](./04-Adding-hosts.md).
+* Restart the `fleetctl preview` docker containers.
+* Uninstall and reinstall Docker.